EnSabahNurX/CPK/README.markdown

 - Thanks to the open-source community for libraries like `reportlab` and `pandas`.

 ## Contact
-For issues or feature requests, open an issue on the repository or contact the maintainer at `<your-email>` (replace with actual contact if applicable).
+For issues or feature requests, open an issue on the repository or contact the maintainer at ricklimadealmeida@gmail.com